Dillon, Montana

 Housing Costs

-Housing in Dillon tells two stories depending on which data source you consult.
-The median home value stands at $374K according to Zillow's Home Value Index as of January 2026.
-The U.S. Census Bureau's American Community Survey puts the figure at $238K, reflecting the multi-year survey window.
-That roughly 57% gap between Census and Zillow figures illustrates how rapidly Dillon's market has appreciated—driven by remote workers pricing out of Bozeman and Missoula, fly-fishing buyers drawn to the Beaverhead and Big Hole rivers, and a general westward migration of equity-rich transplants.
+Housing is the single largest expense for most Dillon residents.
+The median home value stands at $400K according to Zillow's Home Value Index as of June 2026.
+The U.S. Census Bureau's American Community Survey puts the figure lower at $238K, reflecting the multi-year survey window.

-Renters pay a median of $1K per month according to Census data.
-Home values rank in the 72nd percentile among Montana towns, while rents sit at the 33rd percentile.
-The low rent relative to home values reflects the influence of the University of Montana Western student population, which keeps demand concentrated in modest apartments and older housing stock.
-The vacancy rate of 10.3% across 1,836 total housing units is moderately high, though a portion of those vacancies are seasonal or recreational properties rather than available rentals.
+Renters pay a median of $1K per month.
+Home values rank in the 73rd percentile among Montana towns, while rents sit at the 33rd percentile.
 For a detailed look at market trends, inventory, and buying conditions, see our Dillon housing market guide.

 Income & Affordability

-The median household income in Dillon is $51K, placing the town at the 27th percentile among Montana towns.
-The affordability ratio—median home value divided by median household income—is 7.3.
+The median household income in Dillon is $51K, placing it at the 27th percentile among Montana towns.
+The affordability ratio — median home value divided by median household income — is 7.8.
 For context, the commonly cited national benchmark is around 3.0 to 5.0.
-At 7.3, Dillon is stretched but still far better than Bozeman (11.4), Whitefish (11.7), Big Sky (18+), or even Livingston (7.8).
-It compares more closely to Helena (6.6)—expensive by Great Plains standards, but genuinely affordable by western Montana resort-town metrics.

 The income figure reflects Dillon's education-heavy economy.
 University employment, Barrett Hospital, Beaverhead County government, and Barretts Minerals (talc mining) provide stable year-round jobs, but these are public-sector and resource-industry wages—solid but not high.
 The growing cohort of remote workers with outside incomes can absorb the rising home prices more easily than local workers earning education or healthcare wages.